Nathalie Oziol

 Nathalie Oziol (born 18 February 1990) is a French politician from La France Insoumise.
 She was elected as a deputy for Hérault's 2nd constituency in the 2022 French legislative election.

+Controversy

+Nathalie Oziol objects to calling Abdoullakh Anzorov who murdered french teacher Samuel Paty to "avenge the prophet" a "muslim fanatic".

+She accused reporter Charlotte Belaïche of Libération of lying before the newspaper posted online the video where she is seen making that declaration to a group of muslim supporters of La France Insoumise called "Oumma Montpellier".